kjabr/ACL-PUB-SUB/README.md

 ### Run the demo

-- Create an ACL on the switch, called say 'test'
+- Create an ACL on the switch, called, for example, 'test'
 - On the webserver add the ACL to the "CA_Security_ACL_list_2017" file with whatever ACEs you want
 - In Guestshell on the switch launch your Python script in the background: